vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 ### Collateral Risk

-The Electronic Dollar (eUSD) is 100% backed by a basket of yield bearing stablecoins (cUSDC, cUSDT, ssUSDC, ssUSDT) with [emergency](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F) [collateral](https://etherscan.io/address/0x6d309297ddDFeA104A6E89a132e2f05ce3828e07#code) of pure stablecoins (USDC, USDT, USDP, TUSD, DAI).
+The Electronic Dollar (eUSD) is 100% backed by a basket of yield bearing stablecoins (cUSDC, cUSDT, saUSDC, saUSDT) with [emergency](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F) [collateral](https://etherscan.io/address/0x6d309297ddDFeA104A6E89a132e2f05ce3828e07#code) of pure stablecoins (USDC, USDT, USDP, TUSD, DAI).

-Additionally, eUSD is _overcollateralized_ with staked RSR (eusdRSR).
+Additionally, eUSD is overcollateralized with staked RSR (eusdRSR).
 As of this writing $13,223,011 in eUSD is backed by a collective prime basket and staked RSR valued at $15,292,097.

 -  $13,223,011 (eUSD)